Skip Breadcrumb Links

 What is a disability?

-Some people have more than one disability.
-This is sometimes called "dual diagnosis."
+Some people have more than one disability, sometimes called a "dual diagnosis”.
+This can include more than one disability in the following areas:

 For More Information